 HOW DO I ASSESS FOR DIASTASIS RECTI?

-It is not always easy to self assess for diastasis recti in women.
-I recommend that a Women’s Health Physiotherapist be engaged to accurately assess this for you, as they will not only assess the magnitude but also look at the factors that may be contributing to the diastasis, provide education to prevent worsening, give a prognosis and prescribe an exercise program to help the healing process.
+It is not always easy to self-assess for diastasis recti in women.
+I recommend that a Women’s Health Physiotherapist be engaged to accurately assess this for you, as they will not only assess the magnitude but also look at the factors that may be contributing to the diastasis, provide education to prevent worsening, give a prognosis and prescribe a treatment plan to help the healing process.

 Lay on the floor with legs straight, arms by your side.